 Run your word cloud question from the control bar in present view.

-Open your poll, remember to keep it open for a reasonable time, then close it and the word cloud will automatically appear on the present view screen.
+Open your poll, remember to keep it open for a reasonable time, then close it and the word cloud will automatically appear on the present view screen as a static image.

 2. Want some more control?